honzasp/dort/doc/Architecture.md

 various parts of the renderer.
 The implementations of these classes are then largely independent of each other and of other parts of the system.
 The renderer itself if written in C++, but exports itself as a Lua library.
-The `dort` binary then serves as an interpreter of Lua programs that access this API.
+The `dort` binary serves as an interpreter of Lua programs that access this API.

 ## Core